APRIL 8, 2026ERA · payer requirements

 What to check: Compare your active payer list to actual ERA receipt by payer, clearinghouse, and billing entity.
 If a payer shows claim activity but no ERA receipt, treat that as an enrollment or routing issue until proven otherwise.

 An 835 is not just a claim-level payment summary.
-It also carries claim-level and service-line detail, including adjustments that can occur at the line, claim, or provider level.
+It carries claim-level and service-line detail, including adjustments that can hit the line, the claim, or the provider level.

 If the system surfaces only the total and not the exception lines, the team ends up with a clean-looking payment post and a dirty work queue.

-What to check: Confirm whether your PM or posting workflow exposes line-level CARC/RARC adjustments and denial outcomes, or whether it mainly presents claim-level posting summaries.
+What to check: Confirm whether your PM or posting workflow exposes line-level CARC and RARC adjustments, denial outcomes, units, modifiers, and place-of-service detail, or whether it mainly presents claim-level posting summaries.

 At the claim level, the ERA can be matched using the original patient control number.
 At the service-line level, the relevant identifier is typically the line-item or provider control number submitted on the original claim.